 - 2 tablespoons fig or maple syrup

 - ½ teaspoon fleur de sel

-Preheat your grill to medium high and preheat your oven to 375 degrees.
+- Preheat your grill to medium high and preheat your oven to 375 degrees Fahrenheit.

-Cut the watermelon into small triangles about 4”x 3” and about ½-inch think; you should have 12 pieces.
+- Cut the watermelon into small triangles about 4 inches by 3 inches and about a ½-inch thick; you should have 12 pieces.
 Brush with olive oil and chill.
 Chill six medium-sized salad or dessert plates for serving the salad.

-Place the chilled plates out on the counter and drizzle with a little of the fig or maple syrup.
-Grill the watermelon triangles by marking each side for about 45 second, repeat until you have cross hatch marks on either side.
+- Place the chilled plates out on the counter and drizzle with a little of the fig or maple syrup.
+Grill the watermelon triangles by marking each side for about 45 seconds, repeat until you have cross-hatch marks on either side.
 Place two pieces of watermelon over the fig or maple syrup and arrange decoratively.
 Drizzle each plate with lime juice and sprinkle with a little zest.